 - Physical Office Space: A physical business office with distinct walls, a door, and a lock is mandatory.
 A virtual, shared, home, or borrowed office won’t suffice.
 The landlord’s approval for business use is essential.

 - Office Contract: The office contract must be in the company’s name and explicitly state “for business use,” not residential use.
 Initially, your name can be used for the contract during the company’s incorporation process, with a later update to the business name upon establishment.
-Ensure the landlord understands and agrees to this arrangement.
+For those using their apartment, technically, you would need your landlord’s approval for this, but they tend to say no based on what we have heard from others in Japan.

 - Business Equipment: The office space must have, or be capable of installing, necessary business equipment like PCs, desks, printers, power outlets, and internet connections, depending on your business’s requirements.

 Specific additional requirements may arise based on the nature of your business.
-To sponsor your visa, a capital investment of 5,000,000 yen or more is obligatory.
-Additionally, having a representative in Japan is crucial, especially if you’re not physically present in the country.
+To sponsor your visa, a capital investment of 30,000,000 yen or more is obligatory (rule changed in October 2025).
+If you don’t get the visa, having a representative in Japan is a requirement for the corporate bank account.

-Moving into a new Japanese office can really be quite costly so it helps that Japan government provides subsidies or incentives to startups.
-The local governments of Tokyo and Fukuoka are promoting ex-pat owners in Japan for various types of businesses.
+Moving into a new Japanese office can really be quite costly, so it helps that the Japanese government provides subsidies or incentives to startups.
+The local governments of Tokyo and Fukuoka are promoting expatriate owners in Japan for various types of businesses.
 They offer services from free lawyers to free accountants, to creating actual business plans.
-They’re also giving subsidy loans to first-time ex-pat owners in Japan that are much easier to get than actual business or investment loans.
+They’re also giving subsidy loans to first-time expat owners in Japan that are much easier to get than actual business or investment loans.

 If you want to know more about government subsidies, here are a couple of episodes from the Scaling Japan Podcast that you should check out!